bruce28/Zolag_Archive/Reviews.md

 # Abhidhamma in Daily Life

-ADL 5.0 out of 5 stars\\\\ **concise clear and spiritually alive teaching**
+ADL 5.0 out of 5 stars

-By A customeron 24 April 2000
+**concise clear and spiritually alive teaching**

 As a teacher myself in England working with students aged 13-18; I found the layout of the text to be of the clearest teaching methods that the most professional of teachers would employ.
 More so as a teacher of Religious Studies and a practising Buddhist I thank Nina for enlarging my understanding of the Dharma through such an interesting living approach to what can easily succumb to be a dreary intellectual task.
+Amazon.com (accessed 15/10/17)

 **Abhidhamma made easy**

-BySarakanion 2 September 2006
+By Sarakanion 2 September 2006

 This book is about Cittas or types of consciousness in a Buddhist context.
 Ms Van Gorkhum has also written a recent book on Cetasika's or mental factors/flavours associated with consciousness and she has also written a book that may be out soon on the Pacchayas or conditional relations.